RGB-WG/RFC/RGB-21.md

 The contract terms are immutable, and if defined, are always present in the singular `globa.terms` value.

+### Get associated token media

+Each token can embed media right into its specification.
+However, some issuers may want to host the tokens on their website.
+This can be done by using `external` field in the `NftSpec` structure.

+The users should check this field, and, if present, append its `digest` value after `computed.baseUrl` to get the full HTTP(s) address for the token media.

 ### How to change the asset details